Methodist Episcopal Church: New Institutions

 Nathan Bangs is credited with leading the campaign for respectability.
 As the denomination's book agent and editor of both The Methodist Magazine and the weekly Christian Advocate, Bangs was the MEC's most visible and influential leader up until the 1860s.
 Under his watch, the Christian Advocate became the most widely circulated periodical in the world, and the Book Concern was transformed from merely a distributor of British reprints into a full-fledged publishing house providing literature for adults, children, and Sunday schools, as well as producing tracts for the Methodist Tract Society organized in 1817.

 By the 1820s, Methodists were ready to build institutions of higher education.
 Citing the lack of non-Calvinist colleges and seminaries, the 1820 General Conference encouraged annual conferences to establish ones under Methodist control.
 Around two hundred were founded by the Civil War.
-These included Augusta College (1822), McKendree University (1828), Wesleyan University (1831), Emory University (1836), Emory and Henry College (1836), DePauw University (originally Indiana Asbury University in 1837), and what would become the Boston University School of Theology (1839).
+These included Augusta College (1822), McKendree University (1828),Wesleyan University (1831), Emory University (1836), Emory and Henry College (1836), DePauw University (originally Indiana Asbury University in 1837), and what would become the Boston University School of Theology (1839).
 In addition, the Methodists became affiliated with already existing Dickinson College and Allegheny College in 1833.
-Methodists invested in education for women as well, founding Greensboro College in North Carolina and Wesleyan College in Georgia.
+Methodists invested in education for women as well, founding Greensboro College in North Carolina, Valparaiso University in Indiana (originally the Valparaiso Male and Female College), and Wesleyan College in Georgia.